-Executive compensation consists of a fixed amount of basic compensation (cash) and bonuses as performance-linked compensation (cash and stock benefits).
-Supervisory compensation consists of a fixed amount of basic compensation (cash) and a fixed amount of stock benefits
+Executive compensation consists of a fixed amount of basic compensation (cash) and bonuses as short-term performance-linked compensation (cash and stock benefits), and stock-based benefits paid as medium- to long-term performance-linked compensation.
+Supervisory compensation consists of a fixed amount of basic compensation (cash) and a fixed amount of stock benefits.

 Policies for determining the content of compensation, etc., for individual Directors are described in "II.
-1. Organizational

-Composition and Operation [Director Remuneration] Disclosure of Policy on Determining Remuneration Amounts and the Calculation Methods Thereof' of this report.
+1. Organizational Composition and Operation [Director Remuneration] Disclosure of Policy on Determining Remuneration Amounts and the Calculation Methods Thereof" of this report.